jevgenik/manuals/source/files/software/django/django.rst

 ======
 Django
 ======
-Django is a free and open-source, Python-based web framework that follows the model–template–views architectural pattern.
+Django is a free and open-source, Python-based web framework that follows the Model-View-Template (MVT) architectural pattern.

 .. tip::
    Django is named after Django Reinhardt, a jazz manouche guitarist from the 1930s to early 1950s.